 Students in the sixth grade take Science 6 where they are given a strong foundation in Investigative Science, Physics, Chemistry, and Biology.
 Seventh graders take Earth Science, which builds on the sixth-grade content in all areas of science and includes a solid foundation of Earth Science topics.
 In the eighth grade, Physical Science prepares students for Upper School science courses by reinforcing concepts in physics and chemistry that are foundational to all of the sciences and by further developing process skills.
 Seventh and eighth grade students also take Health as part of a rotation with Art, Drama, and Computers (CHAD).
-The Future City elective is for Middle School students who are interested and accepted into the program.

 Upper School students are required to take four full years (eight semesters) of science to graduate.
 Our Upper School science curriculum for grades 9-12 emphasizes the content knowledge and process skills necessary for success in college and beyond, framed by experiences designed to stimulate curiosity and maintain interest in the sciences.
 Ninth grade Biology is a lab-centered course that explores topics in life science.
 Tenth grade Chemistry develops major themes in chemistry, such as atomic theory, periodicity, bonding, reactions, and energy, through practical problems that stimulate diverse laboratory activities; many labs are multi-day experiences that require students to refine and revisit their work.
 Ninth and tenth grade students also have the option to take Introduction to Programming (fall semester), Game Development (spring semester), Robotics (fall semester), and Advanced Robotics (spring semester) as science electives; tenth grade students who have taken the prerequisites can take Advanced Programming (fall semester), Advanced Game Development (spring semester), and Advanced Robotics (fall and/or spring semester).
 Eleventh grade students take Physics or Honors Physics; these courses help further develop skills in critical thinking and problem solving.
-In addition to the electives listed above, electives for eleventh grade students include Genetics & Biotechnology (fall semester), Wilderness Studies (fall semester), Advanced Chemistry (spring semester), and Anatomy and Physiology (spring semester).
+In addition to the electives listed above, electives for eleventh grade students include Genetics & Biotechnology (fall semester), Advanced Chemistry (spring semester), and Anatomy and Physiology (spring semester).
 By the end of the twelfth grade year, students need to have taken two semester-long electives.
-In addition to the electives listed above, they may elect to take Applications of Science or Introduction to Engineering & Design spring semester.
+In addition to the electives listed above, they may elect to take Wilderness Studies fall semester and Applications of Science or Introduction to Engineering & Design spring semester.